SamNgigi/Password-Locker/README.md

 open terminal and go to the project folder, run $ ./run.py

 ## Known Bugs
 This will be updated as the app goes on.
-If you find any bug please notify through this link
+If you find any bug please notify through this email. sam.t.ngigi@gmail.com.
+- Login not fully functional.
+- Copy paste not completely implemented

 ### What we used